-The general level of understanding on the part of installers and wider industry has come on in leaps and bounds in recent years, although many homeowner find them quite difficult to understand.
+The general level of understanding on the part of installers and wider industry when it comes to heat pumps has come on in leaps and bounds in recent years, although many homeowner find them quite difficult to understand.

 Finding a good installer is absolutely critical to the success of the entire venture.

-The Government incentives, which will remain in place until March 2021, have moved in their favour, too.
+The Government incentives, including the Green Homes Grant, which will remain in place until March 2022, have moved in heat pumps favour, too.
 The latest round of changes to the Renewable Heat Incentive (RHI) means that the tariffs are: